USER GUIDEο

 This hierarchy promotes clarity, reusability, and transparency in both model development and numerical experimentation.

-π§ Command-Line Interface (CLI)ο
+π§ COMMAND-LINE INTERFACE (CLI)ο

 Each module provides a lightweight command-line interface (CLI) that allows direct model execution and visualization without requiring manual scripting.